azuzow/MinecraftSemanticSegmentation/docs/final.md

 <div style="text-align:center"><img src="./images/xyztolab.png" width="500"/> </div>

-We then compare the LAB colors using CIE94 formula which aims to compare colors in a way such that the difference is relatable to how humans would discern the diference in colors.
+I then compare the LAB colors using CIE94 formula which aims to compare colors in a way such that the difference is relatable to how humans would discern the diference in colors.

 <div style="text-align:center"><img src="./images/colorequations.png" width="500"/> </div>